-My personal opinion on the Casio CT-X700 is that it is great for a smaller keyboard for the beginner piano student.
+My personal opinion on the Casio CT-X700 is one of the best kid’s keyboards for beginner piano students.
 I like the sounds and they pleasantly surprised me while playing it.

 This can be used for kids, beginners and even professional musicians who are looking for something they can travel and write with.
-I recently spent a couple of days where I tried out a bunch of different kids pianos and you can see all my thoughts here.
+I recently spent a couple of days where I tried out a bunch of different kid’s keyboards and you can see all my thoughts here.